 Instructions for Formal Self-Assessment and Formative Feedback

 Whether you recognize it or not, you will be receive feedback many times a day during clinical rotations.
 Sometimes it is obvious such as being corrected on phyiscal exam technique or being told your progress note was helpful.
 Other times it may be less obvious, perhaps even nonverbal, such as a smile of encouragement or having your rounds presentation interrupted and cut off.
 We know a key aspect of effective feedback is that it should be specific and linked to a behavior.
 We like to be positive and encouraging to you on this clerkship so you will frequently be told you are doing a “good job” or “great work”.
 While this certainly can improve your spirits, it is not very helpful feedback if you don’t know what you did to earn the compliment.
 One simple thing you can do is to ask for clarity on what specific behavoir was being complimented so you will know how to reproduce it.
-That said, this portfolio requirement addressing a more formal type of formative feedback descibed below.
-It should be familiar to you as it is a College of Medicine requirement for evey course and clerkship.

 Both you and your attending should complete a Formative Evaluation Form that is exactly the same as the form used for your summative evaluation at the end of each 4 weeks.
 Around the mid point of each month (or of the time you spend with your attending), you are to fill out an evaluation form for yourself.
 At the same time, you should provide your attending a form to complete.
 (Forms can be printed from this site.)
 Next, you will arrange a time to meet and compare your evaluations.